Stanko/Stanko.github.io/content/blog/2023-06-20-custom-giraffe-caret.md

 I searched for a simple giraffe drawing and found a very cute one, but I needed one with a longer and thinner neck to fit better as a caret.
 I redrew it for my caret purposes, and here are the source SVG files.
 Feel free to download and use them in your projects.

-Base image which might easier to customize:
+Base image which might be easier to customize:

 ![Base vector image of the giraffe, wireframe and colored version](/img/giraffe/base.svg)